-At some time in our lives most of us are faced with print that is too small to read.
-A frequent question we get asked is “how strong a magnifying glass do I need” to read a book, newspaper, pill bottle, contract or map?
+At some time in our lives most of us face print that is too small to read.
+A frequent question we get is “how strong a magnifying glass do I need” for books, newspapers or maps?
 For most people, a simple & inexpensive hand held magnifying glass is all you need.

 What Can’t I Read?

-If you struggle to read the largest print in the bottom paragraph of the chart below, you’ll need a stronger magnifier but most likely not as strong as you think.
+If you struggle to read the bottom paragraph of the chart below, you’ll need a stronger magnifier but not as strong as you think.

 So What Magnification Do I Need?

-The macula has the highest density of cone cells in in your eye & is what you use to read.
-Your peripheral vision uses rod cells for seeing motion, like a baseball that’s about to hit you.
+The macula is the part of your retina with the highest density of cone cells in & is what you use for reading .
+(Peripheral vision is outside the macula, uses rod cells, and detects motion, like a baseball that’s about to hit you).

 Think of magnification in terms of how much area your macula is using to see something.
 A 2X magnifier expands a word so that it uses twice the area, i.e. twice as many cone cells.
 This might not seem like much but it should make most or all of the paragraphs above comfortably readable.

-Or course, we all have trouble with very fine print and for that, we recommend a strong magnifying glass that goes up to 3.5X.
+Or course, we all have trouble with very fine print and for that, we recommend a stronger magnifying glass such as the 50mm (2″) that goes up to 3.5X.
+This is the smallest of the 3 magnifiers in the picture below.

 The largest (4″/100mm) magnifier in the picture above magnifies the least but it means you can scan a larger area like a map & see more adjacent streets without moving the magnifier.
 The smallest hand magnifier (2″ 50mm) should be enough for fine print in contracts or pill bottle instructions.
 Click here to get our 3 piece reading magnifying glass combination pack and lint free lens paper as shown above.

-If you have some form of eye disease like macular degeneration, you’ll need something stronger.
-More on that soon.
+If you have some form of eye disease like macular degeneration, we put together a cost effective 2 magnifier combo for this.

-We also offer a 3 piece reading magnifier package similar to the one above but with plastic handles.
-These are lighter and easier to hold and are perfect for the elderly relative or friend who likes to read.
+We also offer a 3 piece reading magnifier package similar to the one above but with plastic frames and handles.
+These are lighter and for the elderly relative or curious child.